This article appeared in a January 2016 issue of the student newsletter.

 This month you can apply for health insurance right on campus.

-Young Invincibles will be here the first week of classes (Jan.
+Representatives from the Young Invincibles will be here the first week of classes (Jan.
 19-22).
-They can help you enroll for healthcare and answer any questions you may have about getting health insurance or using HealthCare.gov.
+They can help you enroll for health care and answer any questions you may have about getting health insurance or using HealthCare.gov.

 The above campus visits are open to the community as part of a citywide effort to promote healthier living and win a national title.